 Safety is essential when skiing or riding the parks or natural features around the mountain.
-Always warm up, work your way up, and follow the Smart Style tips to stay safe and have fun!
+Always warm up, work your way up, and follow the Smart Style/Park Smart tips to stay safe and have fun!

-View the Trail Map to see where these parks are located.
+View the Trail Map to see where Diamond Peak's terrain features are located.
 All terrain parks and features are snow and conditions permitting.